DWNB-TV: As 5 Plus (2019–2020)

 On November 30, 2018, The 5 Network announced that AksyonTV would relaunch as 5 Plus on January 13, 2019.
 The network now airs "atypical sports" programming with additional coverage from ESPN5 and new sports-related contents which will target a younger, more adventurous audience or the millennials.
 With this move, selected Radyo5 simulcast programs will move to newly stand-alone channel, One PH at the satellite service, Cignal.

 As One Sports (since 2020)

 On March 8, 2020, 5 Plus was renamed to One Sports as a terrestrial television channel, while the other counterpart of One Sports was re-branded to One Sports+.

+In November 2025, the National Telecommunications Commission (NTC) issued Memorandum Circular No. 005-11-2025, establishing a 12-month transition period for analog television stations operating in Mega Manila.
+The covered area includes the National Capital Region and parts of Bulacan, Rizal, Laguna, Cavite, Pampanga and Bataan.
+In July 2026, the NTC identified November 22, 2026, as the target date for the Mega Manila analog switch-off.

 Digital television

 Digital channels

 DWNB-TV's feed is broadcast on DWET-TV digital subchannel operates on UHF Channel 18 (497.143 MHz)^{1} and broadcasts on the following subchannels: